Anna Held: Later years and death

 After Miss Innocence, Held left Broadway.
 She spent the years of World War I working in vaudeville and touring France, performing for French soldiers and raising money for the war effort.
 She was considered a war heroine for her contributions, and was highly regarded for the courage she displayed in traveling to the front lines, to be where she could do the most good.

 The year 1917 was one of constant touring for Held; she toured the United States in a production of Follow Me until ill health caused her to close the show in January 1918.
 She then checked into the Hotel Savoy in New York City where her health continued to decline.
 Held had been battling multiple myeloma, a cancer of plasma cells, for a year.
 News coverage began reporting that it had been caused by her practice of excessive lacing of her corsets to give her a tiny waist.

 According to the Washington Times, Held had been in and out of consciousness for about a week.
 On 12 August 1918, her doctor pronounced her dead, and the media was alerted.
 Approximately two hours later, Held revived, and the media notified she was still alive, only to have Held finally die shortly thereafter.

 Held's funeral was held at St. Patrick's Cathedral in Manhattan on 14 August.
-Florenz Ziegfeld did not attend as he had a phobia about death and never attended funerals.
-Held is interred at Cemetery of the Gate of Heaven in Hawthorne, New York.
+Florenz Ziegfeld did not attend; he had a phobia about death and never attended funerals.
+Held is interred at the Gate of Heaven Cemetery in Hawthorne, New York.